Why is My Horse Coughing?

 When does the horse cough?

-“It’s more common for an owner to call with concerns because their horse is coughing during feeding time and when exercising,” says Blair.
-“It’s less common but more concerning if the horse is at rest and coughing.”
+It’s common for horse owners to call when their horse is coughing during feeding time or when exercising,” says Blair.
+“It’s less common, but more concerning, if the horse is coughing at rest.”

 How frequent is the cough?